 Once filled with concrete, hollows in the forms create a waffle-shaped concrete web with vertical columns on 12-inch centers and horizontal beams every 16 inches.
 Interlocking integral steel “studs” fall every 1 foot on center, holding the two sides of the foam together and offering a member for attaching finishes.
 Although this system can be used for basement walls, it is intended as a complete footer-to-roof system.

 Overall, an I.C.E.
-Block house may cost an extra 5% to 10% to build, but it offers exceptional savings on heating and cooling, as well as the quiet, solid, pest-free benefits of concrete.
+Block house may cost an extra 5 percent to 10 percent to build, but it offers exceptional energy savings, as well as the quiet, solid, pest-free benefits of concrete.